SMNWTeam1982/learn-python/README.md

 # Team1982 Learn to Code
-This repository is for new programmers at SMNW Team 1982 Robotics, it has a few examples in different styles to teach principals for programmers new to robotics and python too.
+This repository is for new programmers at SMNW Team 1982 Robotics, it has a few examples in different styles to teach principles for programmers new to robotics and python too.

 # Setup
 To start with this project, you should have Visual Studio Code installed, which is available in Manager.